kennymc-c/ucr2-integration-requests/README.md

 docker run --net=host -n 'ucr2-integration-requests' -v './ucr2-integration-requests':'/usr/src/app/':'rw' 'python:3.11' /usr/src/app/docker-entry.sh
 ```

-## Build self-contained binary for Remote Two
+## Build

-*Note: Uploading custom integrations to the remote is not yet supported with the current firmware.
-The status can be tracked in this issue: [#79](https://github.com/unfoldedcircle/feature-and-bug-tracker/issues/79)*
+Instead of downloading the integration driver archive from the release assets you can also build and create the needed distribution binary and tar.gz archive yourself.

-Unfolded Circle recommends to create a single binary file that has everything in it as python on embedded systems is a nightmare.
+For Python based integrations Unfolded Circle recommends to use `pyinstaller` to create a distribution binary that has everything in it, including the Python runtime and all required modules and native libraries.

+### Build distribution binary

-To do that, we need to compile it on the target architecture as `pyinstaller` does not support cross compilation.
+First we need to compile the driver on the target architecture because `pyinstaller` does not support cross compilation.

+The `--onefile` option to create a one-file bundled executable should be avoided:
+- Higher startup cost, since the wrapper binary must first extract the archive.
+- Files are extracted to the /tmp directory on the device, which is an in-memory filesystem.
+  This will further reduce the available memory for the integration drivers!

+We use the `--onedir` option instead.

-### x86-64 Linux
+#### x86-64 Linux

 On x86-64 Linux we need Qemu to emulate the aarch64 target platform: